 Asset allocation is key to long-term performance.
 I had an email following the recent release of our five new ETF-only model portfolios commenting that fees don’t matter and “hedge funds charge 3-4%, but outperform a lot of competitors over the long run.”
-I asked him to show me the data and I am still waiting for a response (there are a select few hedge funds that can outperform such as my former colleagues that now run Venator Capital Management).
+I asked him to show me the data and I am still waiting for a response.

 If October was any gauge, US hedge funds were down 5.72% and global hedge funds were down 5.39% according to the Globe and Mail.
 Apparently those higher fees are justified by the belief that they better protect investors in falling markets, however, this is yet more proof that Warren Buffett is right.
 Our new ETF-only portfolios offer investors global and multi-asset diversification at a very low cost, thereby raising the likelihood of better long-term performance.

 An overview of the performance of our actively-managed products is as follows:

 |Instruments (% return)||Oct.
 2018||2018||2017||2016|